HumlabLu/pubmed-rs/README.md

 ABSTRACT	However, high local concentrations of reactive oxygenspecies (ROS)
 ```

 The abbreviation list is a tab-separated keyword value list.
+This can be shown with the `-a` option.
 ```text
 ROS	Reactive oxygen species
 ```